ptsochantaris/trailer-cli/README.md

 # Command-line Trailer
 Copyright (c) 2017 Paul Tsochantaris.
 Released under the terms of the MIT licence, see the file LICENCE for details.

-## Warning: Work In Progress
-This source is very much a work-in-progress at the moment.
-There is almost no documentation, and you should expect weirdness, force-pushes, code to break, and no release binaries.

-This will change quite soon but, for the moment, please do not rely on this code for anything apart from experimenting.

 ## What is it?
 A version of [Trailer](http://ptsochantaris.github.io/trailer/) that runs on the macOS & Linux command-line, can integrate into scripts, be used on remote servers, or simply used because consoles are cool.
 This version does not aim for feature parity with the mainstream Trailer project although it shares common ideas and concepts.